Richard HeitzenraterWilliam Kellon Quick Professor Emeritus of Church History and Wesley Studies

 Professor Heitzenrater has lectured at many distinguished institutions across North America as well as Great Britain, Sweden, Russia, Austria, Bulgaria, Australia, Japan, Korea, Singapore, and Brazil.
 He has published 16 books, including Wesley and the People Called Methodists, now translated into six languages.
 He has contributed 25 chapters to other books and published more than 20 major scholarly articles.

 Heitzenrater chaired the writing committee of the Committee on Our Theological Task that wrote the present doctrinal statement in Part II of The Book of Discipline of the United Methodist Church.
-He was recently senior co-editor of Church History, the journal of the American Society of Church History, and presently co-chairs the Wesley Studies Group of the Oxford Institute of Methodist Theological Studies.
+He was recently senior co-editor of Church History, the journal of the American Society of Church History, and presently co-chairs the Wesley Studies Group of the.
 He has been a clergy member of the Western Pennsylvania Annual Conference of the United Methodist Church for more than 45 years.

 A.B., B.D., Ph.D, Duke University